 Zeta uses commercially reasonable, industry standard practices to protect data.
 These include technical, physical, and organizational controls designed to prevent loss or unauthorized access to data.
 Our security measures are audited every year by an independent third party, and we are constantly evolving our approach to security to keep pace with emerging threats.

-Zeta also follows the practice of “Privacy by Design,” meaning that we consider the privacy and legal implications of our products and services and ensure that they are built to standards that align to privacy requirements around the world.
-The Zeta Privacy office is headed by a Chief Privacy Officer and includes legal and non-legal resources with significant experience in the field.
-These professionals provide advice and guidance to Zeta’s product designers, engineers, and other businesspeople on a regular basis.
+Zeta also follows the practice of “Privacy by Design,” meaning that we consider the privacy and implications of our products and services and ensure that they are built to standards that align to privacy requirements and enable privacy rights around the world.
+The Zeta Privacy office is headed by a Chief Privacy Officer (who also acts as Zeta’s Data Protection Officer for GDPR purposes) and includes legal and non-legal resources with significant experience in the field.
+These professionals provide advice and guidance to Zeta’s product designers, engineers, human resource professionals, and other businesspeople on a regular basis.

 Understanding Online and Digital Services